konradstrachan/konradstrachan/README.md

 I'm Konrad Strachan and I have been writing code since I was 7 years old.

 Currently focusing on:
-* 🔮 web3 and blockchain technology with specific interests around scaling (approaches, Layer 1 and 2s and interoperability)
+* 🔮 web3 and blockchain with specific interests around scaling (approaches, Layer 1 and 2s and interoperability)
 * 🪄 intents based approaches to solving UX in web3 and beyond
 * 🚀 novel applications of tech